GabTheGreat25/GabTheGreat25/README.md

 <a href="https://gitroll.io/profile/uE7eppymmvVW4WqerKuLKw6zZQp33" target="_blank"><img src="https://gitroll.io/api/badges/profiles/v1/uE7eppymmvVW4WqerKuLKw6zZQp33" alt="GitRoll Profile Badge"/></a>

-<h3 align="center">I'm a fourth-year college student at Technological University of the Philippines in Taguig City, where I'm majoring in information technology.
-At the meantime, I'm concentrating on web development and creating side projects that I might use for my profession in the future.</h3>
+<h3 align="justify">As a cum laude graduate holding a Bachelor of Science in Information Technology from the Technological
+University of the Philippines - Taguig, I am driven by a passion for leveraging technology to create meaningful change.
+With a solid foundation in IT concepts and a commitment to continuous learning, I am equipped to contribute effectively to the development of cutting-edge technologies.
+My goal is to apply my knowledge and skills to innovate solutions that address real-world challenges and drive positive impact.</h3>

 <h1 align="center">You Can Check My <a href="https://gabriel-mendoza-portfolio.vercel.app">Portfolio Here</a> <img src="https://user-images.githubusercontent.com/5713670/87202985-820dcb80-c2b6-11ea-9f56-7ec461c497c3.gif" height="75"/></h1>